 Year of call: 2017Book BarristerDownload Details

-Rebecca is a junior barrister with a developing practice across a broad range of civil areas.
-She has experience across Chambers’ areas of expertise including in personal injury and clinical negligence, inquests, regulatory and public/administrative work.
+Rebecca has a multi-disciplinary practice across a number of Chambers’ areas of expertise including personal injury and clinical negligence, inquests, public/administrative law and Court of Protection.

-She has a busy paper practice and regularly advises on liability and quantum and drafts pleadings in employers’ liability, public liability and road traffic matters.
+She undertakes work for Claimants and Defendants at all levels of value and complexity.
+She regularly advises on liability and quantum and drafts pleadings in employers’ liability, public liability and road traffic claims.

 Recent cases include: